-What is Divorce Law?
+What Is Divorce Law?

-Issues that may arise at the end of your marriage
+Legal issues that may arise at the end of your marriage

-By Super Lawyers staff | Reviewed by Canaan Suitt, J.D. | Last updated on May 2, 2023 Featuring practical insights from contributing attorney Aaron D. BundyUse these links to jump to different sections:
+By Super Lawyers staff | Reviewed by Canaan Suitt, J.D. | Last updated on March 12, 2024 Featuring practical insights from contributing attorney Aaron D. BundyUse these links to jump to different sections:

-- Alternatives to Divorce Court
+- Are There Alternatives to Divorce Court?

-- Parenting Plans and Custody
+- How Are Parenting Plans and Custody Decided?

-- Spousal Support
+- Who Pays Spousal Support?

-- Dividing Assets and Property
+- How Are Assets and Property Divided in a Divorce?

-- Common Questions for a Divorce Attorney
+- Divorce Attorney FAQs

 While all married couples hope their marriage will last forever, the reality is that many marriages don’t.
 If you and your spouse have decided to get a divorce, there are many legal issues you will need to consider.
-You will need to discuss who the kids will live with, who the house will go to, whether alimony will be involved, and whether it will end in court proceedings.
+You will need to discuss who the kids will live with, who the house will go to, whether alimony or spousal support will be involved, and whether it will end in court proceedings.

 The answers to your divorce questions will vary based on where you live and how long you have been married.
 The following overview will give you a general understanding of divorce law to help you discuss your situation with a lawyer.

 In some situations, you may decide to seek an annulment.
 An annulment is a court order that declares that a marriage is invalid.
 When an annulment occurs, it is as if the marriage never happened.
 Annulments are most common for very brief marriages.
+Further, state laws only permit annulments under specific conditions.
+An annulment might be available in cases of fraud, bigamy, mental incapacity, and others.
+Due to these conditions, annulments are much less common than divorces.

-The details of your case will vary based on where you live, how much property you have and whether you have children.
+The details of your case will vary based on where you live, how much property you have, and whether you have children.
 An attorney can help you work through your divorce proceedings and give you legal advice specific to your state of residence.

-Alternatives to Divorce Court
+Are There Alternatives to Divorce Court?

 Mediation